Split-flap display: Design

+Alternatives

+Flip-dot displays and LED display boards are alternatives to split-flap displays.
+Their contents can be changed digitally instead of replacing flaps but at the cost of lower readability.
+They also can change more quickly, as a split-flap display may cycle through many flaps.

-The Massachusetts Bay Transportation Authority has designed the new LED replacements for its aging Solari boards at North Station and South Station to emit an electronically generated flapping noise to cue passengers to train boarding updates.
+The Massachusetts Bay Transportation Authority replaced its aging Solari boards at North Station and South Station, using a generated flapping noise to cue passengers to train boarding updates.

+Applications

-Many game shows of the 1970s used this type of display for the contestant podium scoreboards.
-Usually, the flip was left-to-right on a vertical axis, although up/down on a horizontal axis was not completely unknown.
-Early seasons of the game show Family Feud used a split flap display as part of the game board (subsequent seasons used more modern digital displays, and eventually simply used a large digital flat screen monitor).
+Many game shows of the 1970s used this type of display for contestant podium scoreboards.
+Usually, the flip was left-to-right on a vertical axis.
+Early seasons of the game show Family Feud used a split flap display (subsequent seasons used more modern digital displays, and eventually a large digital monitor).
 The game board on the Nickelodeon game show Make the Grade was a 7x7 split-flap display, used to display subjects and wild cards, as well as tracking contestants' progress.
 The television game show Chain Reaction on Game Show Network features computer-simulated split-flap displays to display the various words in a chain.

-In Italy, split-flap displays have also been occasionally used as destination signs for transit vehicles; there was also a brief vogue for them in the United Kingdom in the mid 1980s.
+In Italy, split-flap displays were also been occasionally used as destination signs for transit vehicles; there was also a brief vogue for them in the United Kingdom in the mid 1980s.

-Operational boards in transport terminals and businesses

-The boards are currently in use at the following stations: